hydrationdynamics/zeigen/README.md

 ## Requirements

-_Zeigen_ has been developed under Python 3.10 on Linux and tested on Python 3.9 and 3.10 on Linux and Mac.
+_Zeigen_ has been developed under Python 3.10 and tested on Python 3.9 and 3.10 on Linux.
+Works on MacOS, but not tested due to energy costs.

 ## Installation